omrip500/EscapeRacerUpgraded/README.md

-# EscapeRacer - Upgraded Version
+# EscapeRacer

-Welcome to **EscapeRacer** - This upgraded version brings new features and enhancements for an even more exciting experience.
+Welcome to EscapeRacer, the thrilling car-themed game where your goal is to dodge obstacles and race to the finish line!
+Test your reflexes and driving skills in this high-speed adventure.

 ![Logo](app/src/main/res/drawable/logo.png)